-Between 1890 ties and 1916, a series of proposals for legal protection were formulated.2 The person with the greatest merits in this regard was Joseph Alexander von Helfert who served as Central Commission President from 1863 to 1910.3 The Minismany leading positions, inter alia Deputy Minister of Culture (2004-2008) and Director General of the Institute for the protection of cultural heritage of Slovenia (2009-2014).
-Member of ICOMOS international since early 1990ties.
+Between 1890 ties and 1916, a series of proposals for legal protection were formulated.2 The person with the greatest merits in this regard was Joseph Alexander von Helfert who served as Central Commission President from 1863 to 1910.3 The Minis-

-Jelka Pirkovič, free-lance consultant and teacher at the University of Ljubljana, Faculty of Arts, Department of Archaeology.
-Pirkovič has been active in the field of research, cultural heritage protection, public administration, higher education and heritage NGO's.
-She held the complete title of the Commission read: Imperial and Royal Central Commission for Researching and Safeauardina Built Monuments.
-Between 1873 and 1911 it was given a wider remit and consequently the title slightly changed into Imperial and Royal Central Commission for Researching and Safeguarding Art and Historic Monuments and with the 1911 reform the name Imperial and Royal Central Commission for Monument Protection was introduced.
+1 Between 1850-1873, the complete title of the Commission read: Imperial and Royal Central Commission for Researching and Safeauardina Built Monuments.
+Between 1873 and 1911 it was given a wider remit and consequently the title slightly changed into Imperial and Roval Central Commission for Researching and Safeguarding Art and Historic Monuments and with the 1911 reform the name Imperial and Royal Central Commission for Monument Protection was introduced.